vree-sdk/documentation/docs/getting-started.md

 ## Android Client

 For GearVR, HTC Focus and other Android Clients, set the `VRee Settings > Networking Roles > Android Role` to `Client`.
 Next, navigate to `File > Build Settings...` to open the Build Settings.
 Set the platform to `Android`.
-Finally, press `Builld` to start building the client application.
+Finally, press `Build` to start building the client application.

 ![Alt](../images/getting-started/android-selected.png "Android build target.")

+# Running the application

+Start both the client and server application, and wait for the client to connect.
+While connecting the client's screen will remain black.

+As soon as the connection is established the client will be visible on the server's UI, and a client side camera will be created.

+__Note:__ It's recommended to run the server and client on seperate systems.
+Unexpected behaviour may occur while running both applications on the same systems.